 - This site (as part of a wider area) forms an important part of the Sompting-Lancing Local Green Gap.
-Although some development could take place on the site without compromising the integrity of the Gap, opportunities for a significant amount of development are limited. - High visual sensitivity and medium-high landscape sensitivity.
+Although some development could take place on the site without compromising the integrity of the Gap, opportunities for a significant amount of development are limited. - High visual sensitivity and medium-high landscape sensitivity. - Development of this site would result in the loss of a significant amount of Grade 2 agricultural land.

-- Development of this site would result in the loss of a significant amount of Grade 2 agricultural land. - There is significant potential for groundwater flooding on site.
+• There is significant potential for groundwater flooding on site.

-Despite concerns regarding the impact of development on the integrity of the Local Gap and the landscape generally, this site is recommended for inclusion as an allocation in the Local Plan.
-The allocation of this site reflects the fact that there are very few unconstrained sites within the district to provide significant levels of development and that the site could accommodate some development without significant landscape impacts.
+Despite concerns regarding the impact of development on the integrity of the Local Gap and the landscape generally, it is not considered that the negatives would outweigh the positives.
+The potential allocation of this site reflects the fact that there are very few unconstrained sites within the district to provide significant levels of development and that the site could accommodate some development without significant landscape impacts.